vg-json-data/sm-json-data/strats.md

 A `comeInWithDamageBoost` entrance condition indicates that Samus must be in a horizontal damage boost through the transition.
 It has the following properties:
 - _iFramesNeeded_: The minimum number of i-frames needed when entering the room.
-- _position_: The required position of the damage boost: `"general"`, `"high"`, or `"any"`.
+- _position_: The required position of the damage boost: `"high"`, or `"any"`.
 This defaults to `"any"`.
 A `"high"` position is defined as the type of entry required to clear the corner in the top of Climb Supers.

 A `comeInWithDamageBoost` entrance condition matches with `leaveWithDamage`, `leaveWithKnockback`, or `leaveWithDamageBoost`.